lemrey/sdk-nrf/applications/thread_border_router/README.rst

 IPv4 support (NAT64/DNS64)
   NAT64 enables IPv6-only Thread network devices to communicate with IPv4-only network servers and devices.
   DNS64 allows an IPv6-only client to receive a special IPv6 representation of the IPv4 address.
-  Together, NAT64 and DNS64 together allow an IPv6-only Thread client to initiate communications by name to an IPv4-only server.
+  Together, NAT64 and DNS64 allow an IPv6-only Thread client to initiate communications by name to an IPv4-only server.

 Multicast Forwarding
-  Multicast Forwarding allows offers reaching devices on the Thread and non-Thread (external) networks in the same multicast group from both directions.
+  Multicast Forwarding allows reaching devices on the Thread and non-Thread (external) networks in the same multicast group from both directions.

 ND Proxy
   Handling of Neighbor Solicitation messages to provides information about IPv6 addresses of Thread nodes with active Domain Unicast Addresses.